 Laci joined Geronimo in 2013 as an assistant office manager.
 She holds a BBA in Music Business from Belmont University.
 A transplant from Nashville, Tennessee, Laci has enjoyed finding ways to keep warm in the Minnesota cold!

-In his role as Chief Marketing Officer for Geronimo Investment Management, Kip Knelman leads all capital investment acquisition activities.
-Prior to joining Geronimo Investment Management, Kip served as the Senior Managing Partner and CEO of Knelman Asset Management Group, where he focused on providing asset management services to tax exempt and taxable entities.
+In his role as Chief Marketing Officer for the investment arm of Geronimo, Kip Knelman leads all capital investment acquisition activities.
+Prior to joining Geronimo, Kip served as the Senior Managing Partner and CEO of Knelman Asset Management Group, where he focused on providing asset management services to tax exempt and taxable entities.

 Previous experience – Kip began his career working for the investment banking firm, Kidder Peabody and Company.
 In 1979, he was hired by Investment Advisers, Inc. (IAI), and in his nearly twenty years with the firm, rose to serve as President and Chief Executive Officer.
 In his role with IAI, Kip was instrumental in growing IAI’s institutional pension fund management company from $300 million to $17 billion.
 Prior to serving as IAI’s CEO, Kip held positions of steadily increasing scope, and Kip’s responsibility culminated to include all day-to-day functions of the company, including investment management operations, marketing and sales, client services, mutual fund and trust operations, and administrative, legal and finance.